Skip to Content

 However this page simply seeks to address the issue of women preaching, which has sadly become a stumbling block to many.
 We encourage Christians to seek clarity first and foremost from the Scriptures, and to respond faithfully, with good conscience, always seeking to more deeply understand God’s Word on these matters, lest they become a means for division in our churches.

-If you have any questions about this, please contact the Rector, Bruce Stanley.
+If you have any questions about this, please contact the Rector, Andrew Glover .
 He would be more than happy to discuss this further with you.

 Sermon on women preaching